vu-resilient-distributed-systems/assignment-1-fall-19/readme.md

 **Due September 12 2359 CST**

 The goal of this assignment is to help you understand different mechanisms to setup a distributed communication between two process.
 As part of the assignment, we have provided you instructions to setup TORCS -- an open source car racing simulator.
-The instructions are available [here](MultiCarSetupWithTorcs.pdf).
-Note that you should use a Linux machine, preferably latest version of ubuntu.
+The instructions are available below (Setting up the virtual machine and installing torcs).
+Note that you should use a Linux machine, ubuntu 18.04.
 If you doo not have a linux machine you can try this on a virtual machine.
 See the instructions for setting up a virtual machine with linux at https://github.com/vu-resilient-distributed-systems/lectures-fall-2019, section getting started.

 ## Assignment Contents